chasemolenaar/noda/README.md

     curr = gradient_descent(curr)
     error = curr - prev
 ```
 The `for` and `while` keywords are optional for Pythonic-style programming, but not necessary.
 For loops are generally frowned upon, as there's almost always a vectorized (and thereby optimized) way of handling calculations.
+The number of semicolons in the break operator `;;` indicates how many nested levels it can break from, which can be handy.

 ## Functional